There are a lot of terms to pick up when you’re learning how to set up a website for your business or your blog. But what is a website builder?

 Now comes the fun part: putting together the elements you want from a menu of options.

-- Templates.
+- Website templates.
 Go ahead and scroll through all your options a couple of times, and then narrow in on the designs that make the most sense for your type of website.
+Whether you own a small business with your e-commerce site or you have a personal blog, all business owners and site users can find a layout that fits their needs.
 If you run a business, you’ll want a template that displays product photos on the home page, and if you’re a blogger, you’ll probably want a layout that makes it easy for visitors to scroll through your posts.

 - Pages and sections.
 Even the most minimalist website needs a few standard pages and sections: the homepage, an “about us” page or section, contact information, and your content—blog posts, products, or a portfolio of your services.
 Business sites usually also include customer testimonials and reviews.
 And an FAQ section or page can save everyone time.